shebisabeen/free-grammarly-chrome-extension/README.md

 - Clean, modern UI with a friendly design
 - Settings for API key, version info, and quick links

+## Getting a Gemini API Key

+To use this extension, you need a free Gemini API key.
+You can generate your key here: [Generate Gemini API Key](https://aistudio.google.com/apikey)

 ## Privacy & Security

 - **Your data is private:** All your API keys and grammar history are stored only in your browser's local storage.